carpentries-incubator/intro-image-classification-cnn/learners/setup.md

 ### Troubleshooting for Macs with Apple silicon chip

 Newer Macs (from 2020 onwards) often have a different kind of chip, manufactured by Apple instead of Intel.
-This can lead to problems installing Tensorflow .
+This can lead to problems installing Tensorflow.
 If you get errors running the installation command or conda hangs endlessly, you can try installing Tensorflow for Mac with pip:

 ```conda
 pip install tensorflow-macos